How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 When Historical Reality is Just Not Good Enough

-This is because this system does not comport with modern sensibilities, and therefore this history has been suppressed in favor of more appealing historying.
-The general public cannot fathom or accept how little the founding fathers wanted voting participation from the public.
-Therefore this issue has also been cast as only a matter of sexism and racism, with the fact that the majority of white men also did not have suffrage erased from the public’s understanding.
+This is because this system does not comport with modern sensibilities, and therefore, this history has been suppressed in favor of more appealing historying.
+The general public cannot fathom or accept how little voting participation the Founding Fathers wanted from the public.
+Therefore, this issue has also been cast as only a matter of sexism and racism, with the fact that the majority of white men also did not have voting erased from the public’s understanding.
 The white male suffrage obtained in the 1920s to the 1850s (led by Andrew Jackson) was eliminated from the collective experience and not celebrated as female suffrage or black suffrage.

-This conversion of reality both allows us to say that countries that have republican forms of government are actually democracies, by changing the definitions of words.
-And that this also allows us to claim that the US founding fathers always intended to create a democracy, even though they said and wrote repeatedly that they created a republic.
+This conversion of reality allows us to say that countries that have Republican forms of government are actually democracies by changing the definitions of words.
+It also allows us to claim that the US founding fathers always intended to create a democracy, even though they said and wrote repeatedly that they created a republic.